AdrianIkeaba/WallpaperStudio/README.md

 # Wallpaper Studio

-Wallpaper Studio is a modern Android application built with Jetpack Compose, designed to provide users with a beautiful collection of wallpapers categorized for easy browsing.
+Wallpaper Studio is an Android application built with Jetpack Compose, designed to provide users with a beautiful collection of wallpapers categorized for easy browsing.
+Built to perfection and pixel perfect.

 ## Features